Geometric Graph Manifolds with non-negative scalar curvature: Preliminaries

-\begin{enumerate}[labelindent=0pt,labelwidth=1em,label=\arabic*.,itemindent=0em,leftmargin=!] \item We allow the possibility that the hypersurfaces $H_\lambda$ are one-sided, even when $M^n$ is orientable. \item The locally finiteness condition is equivalent to the assumption that each $H_\lambda$ is a common boundary component of two twisted cylinders $C_i$ and $C_j$, that may even be globally the same, each lying at a local side of $H_\lambda$. \item We also assume, without loss of generality, that the nullity leaves of $C_i$ and $C_j$ have distinct limits in $H_\lambda$.
-Therefore, the generating surface $\su$ of each twisted cylinder~$C$ has as boundary a union of complete geodesics along which the Gauss curvature vanishes to infinite order. \item These boundary geodesics of $\su$ do not have to be closed, even when $C$ is compact. \item The complement of $W$ is contained in the set of flat points of $M^n$, but we do not require that the generating surfaces have nonvanishing Gaussian curvature. \item In principle, we could ask for the hypersurfaces $H_\lambda$ to be complete instead of compact.
-However, compactness follows when $M^n$ has finite volume; see \cite{fz2}. \end{enumerate}
+\begin{enumerate}[labelindent=0pt,labelwidth=1em,label=\arabic*.,itemindent=0em,leftmargin=!] \item We allow the possibility that the hypersurfaces $H_\lambda$ are one-sided, even when $M^n$ is orientable. \item The locally finiteness condition is equivalent to the assumption that each $H_\lambda$ is a common boundary component of two twisted cylinders $C_i$ and $C_j$, that may even be globally the same.
+When $H_\lambda$ is one-sided it is a boundary component of only one twisted cylinder. \item As shown in \cite{fz2}, the foliations $\Gamma_i$ and $\Gamma_j$ of $C_i$ and $C_j$ induce two totally geodesic foliations on $H_\lambda$.
+When they agree, $C_i$, $C_j$ and $H_\lambda$ can be considered as a single twisted cylinder.
+Thus, without loss of generality, {\it we assume from now on that they are different}.
+This implies that the generating surface $\su$ of each twisted cylinder~$C$ is the interior of a surface with boundary consisting of complete geodesics along which the Gaussian curvature vanishes to infinite order.
+We refer to these geodesics as boundary geodesics of $\su$ itself. \item These boundary geodesics of $\su$ do not have to be closed, even when $C$ is compact. \item The complement of $W$ is contained in the set of flat points of $M^n$, but we do not require that the generating surfaces have nonvanishing Gaussian curvature. \item In principle, we could ask for the hypersurfaces $H_\lambda$ to be complete instead of compact.
+However, compactness follows when $M^n$ has finite volume; see \cite{fz2}. \item If none of the generating surfaces in a geometric graph manifold are discs, it also admits a metric with nonpositive sectional curvature.
+On the other hand, if all of the generating surfaces are discs, we will see that it admits a metric with nonnegative sectional curvature. \end{enumerate}

 In \cite{fz2} we gave a characterization of \ggms with finite volume in terms of the nullity of the curvature tensor.
 But since a complete noncompact manifold with nonnegative Ricci curvature has linear volume growth by \cite{ya}, we will assume from now on that $M^n$ is compact.